The Early Years

-The City of Brentwood was incorporated in 1969, with Emery Pewitt elected as the first mayor.
-At the time of incorporation, the City of Brentwood had a private subscription Fire and Police Service, with most law enforcement services provided by the Williamson County Sheriff’s Department.
-In 1970, Mayor Emery Pewitt and City’s two Commissioners, John Sloan Jr. and Bob Robinson, made the decision to provide full-time police service to the City by hiring a Police Chief and establishing the Brentwood Police Department.
+The City of Brentwood was incorporated in 1969 and offered a private Fire and Police Subscription Service, with most law enforcement services provided by the Williamson County Sheriff’s Department.
+The following year, Brentwood Mayor Emery Pewitt and two City Commissioners, John Sloan Jr. and Bob Robinson, made the decision to launch full-time police service to the City.
 On February 1, 1971, Howard D. Buttrey was hired as the City’s first Chief of Police.
-Buttrey had previously worked as an officer with the City of Nashville Police Department, and had been with the Belle Meade Police Department for thirteen years, the last three as Chief of Police when he was hired to establish the Brentwood Police Department.
+Buttrey previously worked with the Nashville and Belle Meade Police Departments.

-Chief Buttrey obtained a $40,000.00 grant from the United States Department of Justice’s Law Enforcement Assistance Administration to purchase and equip two patrol cars and radio equipment.
-Three officers were then hired and the Brentwood Police Department began its full time patrol on April 1, 1971.
-At that time there was one officer patrolling each of the three shifts.
+Chief Buttrey obtained a $40,000 grant from the United States Department of Justice’s Law Enforcement Assistance Administration to purchase and equip two patrol cars and radio equipment.
+Three officers were hired and the Brentwood Police Department began full time patrol on April 1, 1971.
+At that time there was only one officer patrolling each of the day's three shifts.

-The Brentwood Police Department received National Accreditation from The Commission on Accreditation for Law Enforcement Agencies Inc. in 1989, and was the first agency in the State of Tennessee to be reaccredited.
-The Department proudly maintains its nationally recognized accredited status, having been reaccredited seven times, most recently in 2014.
+The Brentwood Police Department received National Accreditation from The Commission on Accreditation for Law Enforcement Agencies Inc. in 1989, and was the first agency in the State of Tennessee to be accredited.
+The Department proudly maintains its nationally recognized accredited status, having been re-accredited eight times, most recently in 2018.